shironeko1337/nn_app/README.md

-# Applications of Neural Network
+# AI Demo

 ## CFR demos
 Python implementation of demo programs using CFR for games.
-For reading the code from beginning, it's high suggested that you follow the order of RPS -> Recursive kuhn poker -> DP kuhn poker.
+For reading the code from beginning, it's high suggested that you follow the order of RPS -> kuhn poker -> dudo because comments are added only when necessary without repetition.
 All these demos are designed for finding a strategy to get **close** to Nash Equalibrium in a sequential **two** player **zero sum** game.

 ### RPS